lucee/lucee-docs/docs/04.guides/02.installing-lucee/11.lucee-server-adminstration-linux/02.configure-Tomcat-listen-to-port/page.md

 	sudo iptables -t nat -I PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8888

-Spcifically, the above command will reroute all TCP port 80 traffic to port 8888, which, if you used the Lucee Installer defaults, should reroute all standard web requests off to Tomcat's 8888 port.
+Specifically, the above command will reroute all TCP port 80 traffic to port 8888, which, if you used the Lucee Installer defaults, should reroute all standard web requests off to Tomcat's 8888 port.

 ### OPTION 2: Configure Authbind ###